-5 ways to beat petrol prices
+5 ways to save on petrol right now

-Here's how to make your petrol spending go further.
+But these 5 easy hacks can help make your petrol spending go further.

 1. Use a fuel price app